 Dividing peonies helps them thrive!
 Start by digging around the peony plant, loosening the soil gently.
 Use a spade to carefully lift the clump out.
 Next, shake off excess soil and look for natural divisions in the clump with viable buds and roots.
 Use a sharp knife to cut these sections, ensuring each has 3-4 healthy eyes (buds) and an intact root system.
 Plant these divisions in a prepared hole with well-draining soil, making sure the eyes are 1-2 inches below the surface.
 Water thoroughly and watch your divided peonies flourish into beautiful blooms!

 Leaving peonies in the ground during winter is generally recommended, especially once they're established.
-Peonies are hardy perennials that thrive in cold climates.
+Peonies are hardy perennials that thrive in cold climates, but winter preparation is crucial for their health.
 They require a period of dormancy during winter to bloom beautifully in the spring.
 Proper winter care involves cutting back the foliage after it turns brown in the fall.
+Learning how to cut back peonies for winter helps ensure vigorous growth in spring.
 Applying a layer of mulch around the base of the plant helps insulate the roots from extreme cold temperatures.
 This helps them survive the winter months.
 Avoid excessive moisture around the roots to prevent rot.

 Peony yearly return expectations